 I’ve been getting emails from parents who are facing these choices.
 Here are snapshots of their dilemmas:

 The daughter of one mother was accepted into the University of North Carolina, Chapel Hill, and North Carolina State University, but what got the teenager excited was a coveted acceptance from New York University.
 The mom shared this in her email:

 She is determined to go to NYU because she thinks it's the best school and will give her all the contacts after college.
 She's paying for it so she thinks she can do whatever she wants, but she will have a $200K debt when she graduates in four years.
 Her dad and I think this is a huge mistake but she won't listen to us.

-Also weighing in was a father from Southern California whose son, who is interested in sports management, got into Indiana University, University of Massachusetts and the University of Minnesota.
+Also weighing in was a father from Southern California, whose son was interested in sports management and was accepted into Indiana University, University of Massachusetts and the University of Minnesota.
 While the dad considered it a long shot, his son applied to New York University and was accepted.

 The dad works in a boom-and-bust business, real estate development, and while he has the money to pay for an NYU degree that he figures will cost $300,000, he wouldn’t be able to afford such an extravagant education for his youngest son who is just one year younger.

-And then there is the mom in New Mexico whose daughter, a National Merit finalist, got into George Washington University, which was her dream college because of its location in Washington, DC, and it’s opportunities for internships.
+And then there is the mom in New Mexico whose daughter, a National Merit finalist, got into George Washington University, which was her dream college because of the location in Washington, D.C. and opportunities for internships.
 She received a $20,000 yearly merit scholarship from GWU.
 Her biggest scholarship haul, however, came from the University of Mississippi where she got into the honors program and received a full ride plus a yearly stipend.

-I’ll reveal shortly where each students is heading off in the fall, but first here’s a brief backgrounder about college pricing:
+I’ll reveal shortly where each student is going, but first, here’s a brief backgrounder about college pricing:

 A Reality of Private Coastal Universities